RuchaTare/bike-sharing-prediction/README.md

 ### Model Performance:
 - The trained model has R2 = 0.97 which is slightly overfitted compared to test RMSE = 0.83.
 Tried a PCA for dimensionality reduction over selected features from RFECV, but the model did not perform better infact R2 in test dropped to 0.80 while R2 in train stayed the same.
 - It would be a future work to try other feature selection methods like VIF or use ridge to reduce overfitting.

 ## Future Work
 - Implement Autodocs
 - A Streamlit app
 - Try extra trees regressor
 - Reduce overfitting
+## Contribution
+If you want to contribute to enhancements and changes, please open an issue first to discuss what you would like to change or contribute.PRs welcome
+## License